Gino Gavioli

 Gino Gavioli (9 May 1923 – 19 November 2016) was an Italian comic artist, animator and comic writer.

-Born in Milan, after graduating from the Brera Academy Gavioli debuted illustrating some comic series for the publisher Alberto Traini in collaboration with his fellow Paolo Piffarerio.
-During the World War II he served as a soldier, and he reprised the activity of illustrator only in 1948, drawing the series Nonno Bigio for Edizioni Alpe.
+Born in Milan, after graduating from the Brera Academy, Gavioli debuted illustrating some comic series for the publisher Alberto Traini in collaboration with his fellow Paolo Piffarerio.
+During World War II, he served as a soldier, and he reprised the activity of illustrator only in 1948, drawing the series Nonno Bigio for Edizioni Alpe.

-In 1952 Gavioli started collaborating with the magazine Il Monello, and the same year he co-founded with Piffarerio and his brother Roberto "Gamma Film", a company considered a pioneer in the field of Italian animation which soon specialized in animation shorts for Carosello.
-In 1960 he collaborated with Corriere dei Piccoli, also illustrating many covers and taking care of the games column of the magazine, and in 1961 he started a fifty years long collaboration with Il Giornalino.
+In 1952, Gavioli started collaborating with the magazine Il Monello, and the same year, he co-founded with Piffarerio and his brother Roberto "Gamma Film", a company considered a pioneer in the field of Italian animation, which soon specialized in animation shorts for Carosello.
+In 1960, he collaborated with Corriere dei Piccoli, also illustrating many covers and taking care of the games column of the magazine, and in 1961, he started a fifty-year-long collaboration with Il Giornalino.

-Among Gavioli's best known comics series, Vita da cani (with Tiziano Sclavi as writer), Paco y Monolito, Sempronio, Il Lupo e l'Agnello and Orlando lo strambo of which he was also author of the stories.
+Among Gavioli's best known comics series, Vita da cani (with Tiziano Sclavi as writer), Paco y Monolito, Sempronio, Il Lupo e l'Agnello and Orlando lo strambo, of which he was also author of the stories.